AntZam1776/ML_Credit_Risk_Resampling/README.md

 ## Technologies

 The following modules are required for this applicaton.
-However, the file is set for google colab, at https://colab.research.google.com.

 * [Python](https://www.python.org/downloads/) - Python code application.